-Capital assets, which includes land and improvements, furniture and equipment, and right-to-use assets, are capitalized and reported in the financial statements at historical cost.
+Capital assets, which includes land and improvements, construction in progress and furniture and equipment are capitalized and reported in the financial statements at historical cost.
 Capital assets are defined by the Authority as assets with an initial, individual cost of more than \$5,000, and an estimated useful life in excess of one year.
 The reported value excludes normal maintenance and repairs which are essentially amounts spent in relation to capital assets that do not increase the capacity or efficiency of an item or increase its estimated useful life.
 Donated capital assets are reported at acquisition value at the date of donation.
-Land and improvements are not depreciated.
+Land and improvements and construction in progress are not depreciated.
 Furniture and equipment is depreciated using the straight-line method over the following estimated useful lives:

 Estimated

 Asset Class Useful Lives

-Buildings and improvements 3-40 years

-Furniture and equipment 3-40 years
+Buildings and improvements Furniture and equipment 3-40 years 3-20 years